September 7, 2016 • Ocean Facts

 Together, the epaulette shark’s ability to a) walk on its pectoral fins, and b) survive for extended periods with little or no oxygen allow these incredible sharks to actually walk on land.

-We often see walking sharks on our snorkeling and diving trips in Raja Ampat, Indonesia, and it is common to find them walking across the seafloor or reef.
-They are most often active at dawn and dusk, so we frequently see them during night snorkeling excursions at Aljui Bay (we usually arrive as the sun is setting), and, with luck, on the morning of our bird of paradise outing.
+We often see walking sharks on our snorkeling and scuba diving trips in Raja Ampat, Indonesia, and it is common to find them walking across the seafloor or reef.
+They are most active at dawn and dusk, so we frequently see them during nighttime snorkeling excursions at Aljui Bay (we usually arrive as the sun is setting), and, with luck, on the morning of our bird of paradise outing.
 We visit the bird leks just before dawn, and return around 8am.
 If it happens to be low tide, we sometimes see the sharks walking across the tops of coral heads in search of prey.
 We also sometimes encounter them resting during the day, usually tucked under a coral head or wedged in a crack on a wall face.

 Here are some photos and video taken by Wayne Sentman, our director of conservation travel programs, during Oceanic Society expeditions:

 A walking shark (Hemiscyllium freycineti) in Raja Ampat, Indonesia. © Wayne Sentman